 - intensive cargo exams.
 For this type of exam, the cargo is taken to a Centralized Examination Station (CES) at the importer’s expense.
 Usually takes several days

 There are also different rules when it comes to importing samples.
 Sample goods are classified under chapter 98 of the US Harmonized Tariff Schedule.
 Most imported samples are under HTS number 9811.00.60.
-Though bear in mind that samples classified under the number must not be valued over 1 USD.
-Moreover, the samples cannot be a saleable item; therefore, they must be permanently marked, torn, or otherwise mutilated.
+Though bear in mind that samples classified under the number must not be valued at over 1 USD.
+Moreover, the samples cannot be saleable items; therefore, they must be permanently marked, torn, or otherwise mutilated.
 Sample imports classified under this HTS classification and meeting the above requirements are free of duty from any country.

 Customs clearance in the USA – agencies

 If your consignment contains, among others, tobacco, alcohol, or wildlife products, you must contact the appropriate agency before it arrives at the port of entry.
 Below are some of the agencies that regulate the import or issue permits, licenses, or certificates to import into USA products such as: